 It is through this practice that Shakyamuni became Buddha.
 Not through Buddhism, it did not exist.

 Not through the sutras, they had not yet been written.

 naturally, unconsciously, we give freedom to all things.

 Giving freedom to our thoughts means remaining still before them.

 That is how we are Buddha.
 Do not doubt this, do not look

 Taiun Jean-Pierre Faure

-See with your own eyes deep inner wisdom.
+to see with our eyes deep inner wisdom,

-Observe and know intimately the true aspect of all action and all existence.
+the true aspect of all action and existence,